Buying an Existing Log Home?

 Insurance

 Lastly, insurance on a log home can be complicated and, depending on the location, costly.
 Not all insurance companies cover log homes.
 Ask your insurance provider for information on insuring a log home.
-Or visit Liberty Mutual for a free online quote.

 Existing Log Home Vs. Kit Log Home